philipwalton/blog/articles/the-dark-side-of-polyfilling-css.md

 If you load [demo #2](https://philipwalton.github.io/talks/2016-12-02/demos/2/) and paste the above code into the JavaScript console and run it, it'll actually do what it's supposed to do, but you won't see any random-width progress bars when it's done.

-The reason is because rules containing the `random` keyword *aren't in the CSSOM*!
+The reason is because *none* of the rules containing the `random` keyword are in the CSSOM!

 As you're probably aware, when a browser encounters a CSS rule it doesn't understand, it simply ignores it.
-In most situations that's a good thing because it means you can load CSS in old browsers and the page doesn't completely break.
-Unfortunately, it also means if you want access to the raw, unaltered CSS, you have to fetch it yourself.
+In most situations that's a good thing because it means you can load CSS in an old browser and the page won't complete break.
+Unfortunately, it also means if you need access to the raw, unaltered CSS, you have to fetch it yourself.

 ### Fetching the page styles manually

 CSS rules can be added to a page with either `<style>` elements or `<link rel="stylesheet">` elements, so to get the raw, unaltered CSS you can do a `querySelectorAll()` on the document and manually get the `innerHTML` contents of any `<style>` tags or `fetch()` the URL resources of any `<link ref="stylesheet">` tags:

-The following code defines a `getPageStyles` utility function that returns a promise that will resolve to the full CSS text:
+The following code defines a `getPageStyles` utility function that returns a promise that will resolve with the full CSS text of all page styles:

 ```js
 const getPageStyles = () => {